All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Serious Business: His obsession with giraffes lead him saying the following in complete deadpan.

 - Token Good Teammate: Unlike the other members of CP9 Kaku is genuinely a nice person and is only antagonistic toward the Straw Hats because it's his job.
-This trope become more prominent as member of CP-0 where unlike the other members who physically fought Sai and Leo who were trying to prevent Charlos from taking Shirahoshi as slave Kaku just tries talking them down instead.
+This trope becomes more prominent as a member of CP-0 where, unlike the other members who physically fought Sai and Leo who were trying to prevent Charlos from taking Shirahoshi as a slave, Kaku just tries talking them down instead.

 - Verbal Tic: Often ends his sentences with "-ja".